16/01/2025

 The research

-In 2022, SNV teams in Bhutan and two climatically distinct locations in Nepal (Sarlahi and Dailekh districts), together with the University of Technology Sydney’s Institute for Sustainable Futures (UTS-ISF) piloted two climate modules as part of their ongoing use of the Water, Sanitation and Hygiene – Gender Equality Measure (WASH-GEM).
+In 2022, SNV teams in Bhutan and two climatically distinct locations in Nepal (Sarlahi and Dailekh districts), [1] together with the University of Technology Sydney's Institute for Sustainable Futures (UTS-ISF) piloted a climate module to add to the Water, Sanitation and Hygiene – Gender Equality Measure (WASH-GEM).
+The climate module aimed to examine the gendered experience of climate-related events.

 What is WASH-GEM?